Looking for a Healthy Cleanse? Look at the Big Picture!

 Dry Brush and Trampoline

 I’m a big fan of these gentle, quick ways to move lymph and blood.
-Here’s a video to learn more about it.
+Here’s my blog to learn more about it.

 I am a sauna lover.
 When I was sickest with mold toxicity, it was a saving grace for me.
 If you’re looking for the best way to sweat out toxins, sauna use lowers stress, repairs damaged cells and detoxes chemicals, mold and more.